 Our bilateral knee patients generally start physical therapy the evening of surgery and should plan to spend the night.

 Over 95% of patients are discharged directly home from the Institute.
 Homeward-bound patients are safe, comfortable and walking.
 Availability of family or friends to help with food preparation or household chores is beneficial for the first few days after discharge, especially.
 In the infrequent situations where safety is an issue or help is not available, our case manager specializes in facilitating brief rehab stays.
 In general, skilled nursing facilities should be avoided because of the risk of antibiotic-resistant bacteria known to colonize long-term residents at these facilities.

 Yes.
 Many of our patients are discharged using a cane for assistance and some need a walker or crutches.
 For hip replacement patients, other special equipment is helpful for dressing and reaching items on the floor.
 Raised toilet seats are a nice convenience.
-Knee replacement patients may find cooling units can be very helpful to reduce knee swelling.
+Knee replacement patients may find cooling units very helpful to reduce knee swelling.

 Yes.
 The therapy begins in the hospital and will continue at home.
 The Institute physical therapists will highlight the specific exercises to focus on from the education binder.
 A physical therapist visits our patients at home to ensure optimal continuity.
 Our knee patients generally need formal physical therapy in an outpatient clinic near their home as well, which we help facilitate.
 In some ways, what our patients gain from their successful surgeries is heavily influenced by what they put in, especially with regard to preoperative physical preparation and consistent, appropriate postoperative exercise.